 Q: Where have you gone since then?

 Lots of places…but I can tell you where I’ve lived, because that’s a shorter list.
-After Ireland, I moved to Vietnam and I taught English there.
+After working with horses in Ireland, I moved to Vietnam and I taught English there.
 And then Australia, and Prague, and for a little while, Spain.

 Q: How did you learn about the Irish working holiday visa and what advice would you give someone who wants to apply?